HungLuong05/Creatorverse/README.md

-# WEB103 Prework - *👉🏿 Creatorverse*
+*Creatorverse*

-Submitted by: **👉🏿 Duc Hung Luong**
+Submitted by: **Duc Hung Luong**

-About this web app: **👉🏿 A web application to manage favorite content creators!
+About this web app: **A web application to manage favorite content creators!
 With this app, users can easily add, edit, and delete content creators, ensuring that their list of favorites is always up-to-date**

-Time spent: **👉🏿 25** hours
+Time spent: **25** hours

 ## Required Features